mattghub1/kagglejanestreet/solution.md

 Updates are applied for the entire dataset provided during submission, including rows with is_scored = False.

 I also considered performing a full online retraining on the data up to the start of the private dataset.
 This would make sense because there is a significant gap between the training data and the private dataset.
-Howerver, retraining the model would require distributing the training process across multiple inference steps, as the one-minute time limit between dates would not be sufficient.
-I believe this would have been feasible but decided not to spend time on it, although my tests suggested that it could provide a +0.001 improvement in the score.
-Still I find it amazing that, instead of a full model retraining, performing one-day updates for almost a year is enough, and the model continues to perform well.
+However, retraining the model would require distributing the training process across multiple inference steps, as the one-minute time limit between dates would not be sufficient.
+I believe this would have been feasible but I decided not to spend time on it, although my tests suggested that it could provide a +0.001 improvement in the score.
+Still, I find it amazing that, instead of a full model retraining, performing one-day updates for almost a year is enough, and the model continues to perform well.

 ## 5. Technical details